 a.
 Publication date – Does the publishers publication date fit your schedule?
 How long will it take you to write the recipes and the narrative?
 Consider the time it takes for recipe development and testing.
 Map out the time between the signing of the contract and when your manuscript is due.
 Will you have enough time?
 How many recipes will you have to create each week to meet this deadline?
 Is that number realistic considering your other work and family obligations.
 For both of my cookbooks I was given an average of 9 months to complete the manuscript.
 Unless I had some sort of manuscript well underway I can’t imagine being able to complete either of these projects in 6 months.
 Shorter cookbooks (less than 50 recipes) or projects where much of the narrative and recipes are ready for publication may be an exception.

 d.
-Expenses - Make sure it’s clear what expenses you as the author must pay for.
+Expenses – Make sure it’s clear what expenses you as the author must pay for.
 I paid for the index of my first cookbook and the publisher commissioned and paid for the original artwork and illustrations.
 For my second, third, and fourth cookbooks the publisher paid/is paying for both the index and the photography.
 This will vary depending on the publisher and the style of books they publish.
 In the most recent contract, I had the photography discussion removed from my contract, and the publisher agreed to work with the photographer in a separate contract.